s1dequest/turbo/infra/README.md

 9. Manually manage state using: `terraform state`, ex: to list resources managed by terraform, run `terraform state list`.
 10. Update your `kubeconfig` to use your new cluster by running: `aws eks --region ${REGION} update-kubeconfig --name ${CLUSTER_NAME}-${RANDOM_STRING}`
 11. You should now be using this new context for kubectl commands, use `kubectl get namespaces` to verify you are now in a barebones cluster. `kubectl get nodes -o wide` to verify your master node can see the worker pool we've created.
 The only namespaces you should see are default, kube-node-lease, kube-public, and kube-system.
 You can also check your `~/.kube/config` and verify the `current-context` field is the correct cluster.

+#### Once this is complete, proceed to the readme in ~/infra/k8s.

 ## Setting up your Cluster with a Stateful App.
 ### For now, we will be setting up our cluster with YAML/Helm here rather than with the Kubernetes Terraform provider.
 0. In infra/, follow the directions in the README to push your starter docker image to Docker Hub for testing.
 Do the same for the fileserver docker image.
+Alternatively, you can use mine!
 1. Install Nginx using Bitnami's Helm chart.
 See `~/infra/k8s/alpha/ingress/README.md`.
     - `helm repo add bitnami https://charts.bitnami.com/bitnami`
     - `helm install ingress-nginx-v1 bitnami/nginx`